 If you ever thought of entering the field of patient-care, then what better than a career as a physician assistant, a healthcare position that offers versatility in job roles along with the fulfillment of a medical career.
 Well, if this sounds like your dream career, then you must start with shortlisting one of the sought-after physician assistant programs in Ohio such as the one offered by Mount St. Joseph University that not only prepares you for the state’s dynamic healthcare environment but also to join the nation’s thriving PA workforce.
 As a graduate of this program, you will leave the college with enhanced critical thinking and clinical decision-making skills to offer high-quality patient care in various types of healthcare environments.
 The college is well-equipped with state-of-art simulation technology, and an advanced anatomy lab where you are provided with ample clinical practice in a safe and non-threatening environment.

-The 27-month program comprises 12 months in didactic training and the remaining 15 months in clinical rotations.
+Program Details: The 27-month program comprises 12 months in didactic training and the remaining 15 months in clinical rotations.
 During the first year, the college takes you through issues in medicine & ethics, physical exam, evidence-based medicine & population health, human anatomy, genetics, medical physiology, pharmacology, principles of medicine, clinical decision making, and nutrition & preventive medicine across the lifespan.
 In the second year, you go through rotations in various specialties of family medicine, internal medicine, emergency medicine, general surgery, pediatrics, behavioral health, women’s health, and orthopedics.
 In the third year, you complete two elective rotations and a summative evaluation, finally completing the total 109 credits of the program.
 To earn your Masters's degree in Physician Assistant Studies, you are required to complete all the courses with a minimum GPA of 3.0.

 To be considered for this PA program, you must have a bachelor’s degree with a minimum GPA of 3.0.
 Also, the college requires you to complete pre-requisite courses in chemistry, biology, anatomy & physiology, developmental psychology, and statistics.
 The college also requires you to submit three letters of recommendation, have at least 500 hours of patient care experience, and 40 hours of shadowing with a PA.